SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [jacomyal/sigma.js](https://github.com/jacomyal/sigma.js) - A JavaScript library aimed at visualizing graphs of thousands of nodes and edges
 - [vbenjs/vue-vben-admin](https://github.com/vbenjs/vue-vben-admin) - A modern vue admin.
 It is based on Vue3, vite and TypeScript.
 It's fast！
 - [sst/sst](https://github.com/sst/sst) - Build modern full-stack applications on AWS
 - [erxes/erxes](https://github.com/erxes/erxes) - Source available experience management infrastructure.
 Pioneering the future of experiences with XOS (Experience Operating System).
-Hubspot + Qualitics alternative
+Hubspot + Qualtrics alternative
 - [VirtusLab-Open-Source/strapi-plugin-comments](https://github.com/VirtusLab-Open-Source/strapi-plugin-comments) - A plugin for Strapi Headless CMS that provides end to end comments feature with their moderation panel, bad words filtering, abuse reporting and more.
 - [taye/interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE9+)
 - [jakearchibald/idb-keyval](https://github.com/jakearchibald/idb-keyval) - A super-simple-small promise-based keyval store implemented with IndexedDB